laurencecnerual/cc-mvp-vidcat/backend/README.md

 - PATCH `/usergame/:id`: Used to update the target usergame with the payload sent in the body.
 Responds with the updated usergame object

 - DELETE `/usergame/:id`: Used to delete the target usergame.
 Responds with the deleted usergame

+#### Follower related

+- GET  `/gamer/:id/follower`: Used to get an array consisting of all gamers in a follower-followee relationship with the given gamer ID.
+Expects a query parameter `type` that controls whether it responds with all of the followers of the gamer (`type='followers'`) or all followees the gamer is following (`type='following'`).
+In either case, the response array contains objects consisting of `id`, `username`, and `profile_picture`

+- GET  `/gamer/:id/follower/count`: Used to the get `follower_count` and `following_count` for a given gamer ID

+- POST `/gamer/:id/follower`: Used to create a new follower-followee relationship, representing the act of following.
+Expects `followee_id` in the request body.
+Responds with the newly created relationship

+- DELETE `/gamer/:id/follower/:followee_id`: Used to delete the target follower-followee relationship, representing the act of unfollowing.
+Responds with the deleted relationship

 ### Authentication
 Handled using a combination of `bycrypt` and `express-session`